WordPress/gutenberg/packages/scripts/README.md

 #### Advanced information

-It uses [Jest](https://jestjs.io/) behind the scenes and you are able to utilize all of its [CLI options](https://jestjs.io/docs/en/cli.html).
-You can also run `./node_modules/.bin/wp-scripts test-unit-js --help` or `npm run test:unit:help` (as presented earlier) to view all of the available options.
+It uses [Jest](https://jestjs.io/) behind the scenes and you are able to use all of its [CLI options](https://jestjs.io/docs/en/cli.html).
+You can also run `./node_modules/.bin/wp-scripts test:unit --help` or `npm run test:unit:help` (as mentioned above) to view all of the available options.
 By default, it uses the set of recommended options defined in [@wordpress/jest-preset-default](https://www.npmjs.com/package/@wordpress/jest-preset-default) npm package.
 You can override them with your own options as described in [Jest documentation](https://jestjs.io/docs/en/configuration).
 Learn more in the [Advanced Usage](#advanced-usage) section.

 ## Advanced Usage

 In general, this package should be used with the set of recommended config files.
 While it is possible to override every single config file provided, if you have to do it, it means that your use case is more complex than anticipated.
-If that happens, it would be better to avoid using the whole abstraction layer and setup your project with full control over tooling used.
+If that happens, it would be better to avoid using the whole abstraction layer and set up your project with full control over tooling used.

 ### Webpack config